 - generally, live or be based in Scotland

 - apply using a Debt Arrangement Scheme approved money adviser

-If you are a couple and have at least one debt for which you are jointly and severally liable you may apply for a joint debt payment programme.
-Joint and several liability is explained in our guide Taking out a joint debt – what you need to know.
+If you’re a couple and have at least one debt for which you’re jointly and severally liable you might apply for a joint debt payment programme.

 Get free advice first

 Your money adviser will also register your intention to apply for a Debt Payment Programme.

 This is known as in ‘intimation’ and gives you a six-week period where creditors can’t take any further action against you.

 If your creditors don’t reply within 21 days of receiving the Debt Payment Programme proposal, it will be taken that they have accepted it.

 If any of them dispute it, the Debt Payment Programme Administrator will decide whether or not this is reasonable.

 This is an arrangement set up between you and your creditors whereby you pay back what you can afford on non-priority debts that aren’t secured against your home after taking into account your household bills.